TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand what makes an API RESTful.
 - Detail the naming conventions for RESTful API endpoints.
-- Reinforcing what HTTP methods/verbs are.
+- Reinforcing what HTTP methods/verbs and status codes are.
 - Understand the different components of an URL.
+- Understand what makes an API RESTful.
 - Recognising RESTful APIs from examples.

 ### HTTP